 The Photographic Record of the Boundary Survey - the Grande Prairie

-There are said to be about 100 photographs known to have documented the 1858-62 survey of the northwestern segment of our international boundary.
+There are said to be about 100 known photographs to have documented the 1858-62 survey of the northwestern segment of our international boundary.
 Most were taken by only two specially trained sappers working alongside the British Royal Engineers as they worked their survey across the southern B.C. border.
 Duplicate copies of these historic prints are housed in several archives in Great Britain, Canada, and the U.S.A., each with a slightly different selection of the 100 extant prints.
 The overall collection is quite rare and unique in itself, although the relative value or importance of any particular image may be "in the eye of the beholder".
 This website looks only at selected photographs relating to the West Kootenay-Boundary, as found in the following archives:

 Although not readily available online at the time, the historic prints have been under the microscope of expert archivists for a number of decades, and we can learn from the research of at least two of them in the online articles posted below: